 CSA 2022 – Here is what it will look like:

-FALL CSA – Our CSA offering will begin in September.
-We will offer shares on a weekly basis in the fall (likely 8 weeks), freshly harvested from the field (ie. cabbage, tomatoes, carrots, beets, Bok choy, radish, turnip, kale, peppers, broccoli, cauliflower, Swiss Chard, celery, onions, garlic).
+FALL CSA – Our CSA offering will begin on September 8th.
+We will offer shares on a weekly basis in the fall (8 weeks), freshly harvested from the field (ie. cabbage, tomatoes, carrots, beets, Bok choy, radish, turnip, kale, peppers, broccoli, cauliflower, Swiss Chard, celery, onions, garlic).
 We will also offer our popular Greens Share in the Fall.

-WINTER CSA – In November, we will shift to a bi-weekly schedule of shares of a variety of winter vegetables (ie. carrots, beets, squash, onions, garlic, parsnip, sweet potatoes, turnip, watermelon radish, celeriac) that will take us through until the end of February (likely 8 pick-ups over 16 weeks).
+WINTER CSA – In November, we will shift to a bi-weekly schedule of shares of a variety of winter vegetables (ie. carrots, beets, squash, onions, garlic, parsnip, sweet potatoes, turnip, watermelon radish, celeriac) that will take us through until the end of February (8 pick-ups over 16 weeks).

 WHEN TO SIGN UP?